mdeliw/md/JavaConcurrency.md

 - Accepts as input a Runnable and returns a `CompletableFuture<void>`

-- Accepts as input a Supplier and reutnr a `CompletableFuture<someValue>`  with value obtained by invoking the Supplier
+- Accepts as input a Supplier and returns a `CompletableFuture<someValue>`  with value obtained by invoking the Supplier
-- Optionally a custom Executor can be provided.
-Default is ForkJoin pool
+- Default thread pool is ForkJoin pool, and optionally a custom Executor can be provided.

 ```java
 CompletableFuture<Void> future = CompletableFuture.runAsync(() -> {